Khaoz-Topsy/Playground/README.md

 - More sillies
 - Monitor.kurtlourens.com
 - Open iframe url in new tab
+- Use keyboard shortcuts
+  - Add page to display current shortcuts
 - mac spotlight
   - Add items to appear in search
 - secrets found page